willyguggenheim/kubify/README.md

 The Future, NOW.
 Developer's Dreams are Coming True Here..

 ```
-echo
-"
+Thank you for contributing to open source software!
-Thank you for watching,
+Thank you for your interest in Kubify!
 Willy Guggenheim
 Guggenheim Inc.
-"
 ```

 # Hashtags, More Hashtags